miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```
 def valid():
 {
+	# conditions that might cancel the valitidy
 		# return 0 for each contidion that might cancel the validity
+	# return 1 at the end
 }
 def btrack(int gap, (2) int sum,...):
 	for(element_in_the_set) # we go through the set